rcrowther/django_languages/README.rst

 A module called 'django-languages' already exists in the Python Software package index, https://pypi.python.org/pypi/django-languages/0.1 .
 I have ignored this module.
 It is not updated for several years.

 The app was based in a app called https://github.com/audiolion/django-language-field .
-This was what I wanted, a form field, but was lacking several facilities (sort, query, etc.) I didn't know how to fork the project, and have now replaced all the code.
+This was what I wanted, a form field, but was lacking several facilities (sort, query, etc.) I didn't know how to fork the project, and have replaced the code.

-Some django-languages facilities are taken from an excellent, long-standing django app, django-counties https://github.com/SmileyChris/django-countries/tree/master/django_countries (though I am some way from full replication).
+Some django-languages facilities are taken from an excellent, long-standing django app, django-countries https://github.com/SmileyChris/django-countries/tree/master/django_countries (though I am some way from full replication).
 Like django-countries, this app is not Model-based.

 There are several language apps (though not as many as 'countries' apps),